 as expected when using the protocol, after reminding participants how the communication should be according to SMCP.
 This corresponds with the opinion of participants that it is a complete protocol, which is easy to use and learn.

-Trust is the second measure which is evaluated.
+Trust is the second measurement that is evaluated.
 This means that the participants are confident that the system works as expected.
-The participants were most worried about voice recognition, definitely for Filipino, Indian or Pakistani crew, as these have an accent which is already hard to understand for humans.
+The participants were most worried about voice recognition, definitely for Asian crew, as these have an accent that is already hard to understand for humans.
 The words and sentences within the protocol itself shouldn’t be the problem, as it is optimised to be well understandable via radio.
 The recognition of speech acts could be difficult, but it has the advantage that the protocol uses explicit keywords.
 Thereby is every response started with a confirmation of the previous message, which helps to increase trust in the protocol and unmanned vessels in general.

+What over spreekmachine voor Asian staff?

-The third measure is situation awareness.
-This is measured by checking if the participants were aware of relevant and irrelevant details such as estimating relative speed, number of course changes and the colour of a vessel.
+The third measurement is situation awareness.
+This is measured by checking if the participants were aware of relevant and irrelevant details such as estimating relative speed, number of course changes and the color of a vessel.
 The relevant details went better in the complex situation which demanded high attention.
-Irrelevant details such as course changes of vessels which already passed, or the colour of a vessel were remembered less in these situations.
+Irrelevant details such as course changes of vessels which already passed, or the color of a vessel were remembered less in these situations.
 These results were however not influenced by the protocol, which means that the protocol has a small effect on the free cognitive capacity.

-The last measure is satisfaction.
-The participants like to use the protocol.
+The last measurement is satisfaction i.e. whether the participants like to use the protocol.
 Here is the voice recognition most important, if this will understand natural language variations to SMCP, are most participants very positive.
 As SMCP itself is an ’idiot proof’ system.
 If it is possible to communicate this way with vessels, will strategies not differ from interactions with manned vessels.

 Critically looking at the way the results are acquired shows the relevance of these results.
-The main strength of the experiment is that a participants are used with different backgrounds, as the participants are both experienced and inexperienced on small and large vessels.
-The group of 16 participants is sufficient to draw conclusions for this first iteration and shows that it is feasible to develop a protocol using SMCP and a conversational agent.
+The main strength of the experiment is that participants are used with different backgrounds, as the participants are both experienced and inexperienced on small and large vessels.
+The group of 16 participants is sufficient to draw conclusions for this first iteration.

+The main conclusion is that it is feasible to develop a protocol using SMCP and a conversational agent.
 When implementing the full protocol more evaluations are necessary.
 These evaluations should consider more different situations.
 These will not only say if there is an impact on the performance, trust, situation awareness and satisfaction of seafarers.
-But the results of these evaluations should also what this impact is.
+But the results of these evaluations should also show what this impact is.
 This means it is possible to mitigate a negative impact, or exploit the advantages.

 12 | Conclusion

 This part has shown that it is possible to solve the challenge of communication and ensure safety by enabling unmanned vessels to communicate with manned vessels.
-We solved this challenge by designing a protocol for communication, based on existing maritime systems and protocols, using the situated Cognitive Engineering (sCE) method.
-Where the first phase includes a description of operational demands, relevant human factors and envisioned technologies.
+The communication challenge is solved by designing a protocol for communication, based on existing maritime systems and protocols, using the situated Cognitive Engineering (sCE) method.
+The first phase includes a description of operational demands, relevant human factors and envisioned technologies.
 The second phase consists of design-scenarios and use-cases, which result in a list of requirements.
 These requirements are used to define an ontology for the system and a description of the capabilities of the system.
-With experts is evaluated if this is indeed enough to ensure that unmanned vessels can operate safely between manned vessel.
-All this combined will answer the question:
+With experts is evaluated whether this is indeed enough to ensure that unmanned vessels can cooperate safely with manned vessel.
+All this combined answers the question: